CiceuGabi/Euler-Problems/README.md

  2 On that folder right click and press on "Git Bash Here"
  3 After Git Bash opened write this command: git clone https://github.com/CiceuGabi/Euler-Problems.git
  4 Open the solution file in Visual Studio or Visual Studio Code
- 5 Run the solution for a particular problem by selecting the corresponding project in the solution explorer and hitting F5
+ 5 Run the solution by selecting the corresponding project in the solution explorer and hitting F5
  6 Follow the on-screen instructions in the console to see the results of the problems

  # Contact